Skip to content

 Pass check

-You are ready when you can read a class map, policy map, and interface attachment and say: this traffic matches here, this action happens under congestion, this counter proves it, and this is the likely mistake.
+You are ready when you can read a class-map, a policy-map, and an interface attachment and say: this traffic matches here, this action happens during congestion, this counter proves it, and this is the likely mistake.